canonical/checkbox/.github/pull_request_template.md

 - What's the problem solved (briefly, since the issue is where this is elaborated in more detail).
 - Introduce your implementation approach in a way that helps reviewing it well.
+- Alert the reviewer of any changes that involve data persistence: present examples of file format changes as part of the PR description (e.g. new fields of data stored in unit or submission output).
 -->

 ## Resolved issues